WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 DX FT8 Project Firmware Version 1.9.4 Release Notes: 18 April 2025
 ----------------------------------------------------------------------------------------------------------------------------------
-The new feature in this release is to allow logging to be enabled and disabled.
+A new feature in this release is to allow logging to be enabled and disabled.
 Logging is enabled

 by default but will the logging state will remain over a device power off and on.
 Logging is